 Although the hallway is an area that you pass through rather than dwell, try to give the space it’s own identity rather than treating it as purely a transitional space.
 Choose a bold color scheme or eye-catching hallway wallpaper ideas that will grab the attention and then set the tone for the rest of the home.

-Make a statement by teaming walls painted in dark green, teal or pillar box red with smart monochrome accent details.
+Make a statement with green hallway ideas by teaming walls painted in dark green, with smart monochrome accent details.
 Bring in a chic black and white floor runner and co-ordinating wall hanging with a black lacquered console table to pull the color scheme together.
 If hallway space is tight, focusing on entry table decor ideas is a fabulous way of making a memorable first impression.

 ‘People are often reserved about using dark colors in their homes but they really shouldn’t be,’ says Justyna Korczynska, senior designer at Crown Paints.
 ‘Bold, dark shades have an incredible power and are able to transform any room, injecting character into it.
 A good way to start introducing a darker shade in your home is to decorate one of the smaller rooms that are used for shorter periods of time, like a hallway.’